 Sustain the Sharing Economy

-By advocating for fair and sensible regulations, ensuring the Sharing Economy becomes a political priority at European level.
+By advocating for fair and sensible European regulations, ensuring the Sharing Economy becomes a political priority in the EU.

 Scale up the Sharing Economy